Denver Broncos vs. New York Jets NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Of 16 games last season, Denver had nine with more than 41 points scored, its current matchup's over/under.
+- Of 16 games last year, Denver had nine with over 41.5 points scored, its current matchup's total.

-- Last season, 11 of New York's 16 matchups went over 41 total points scored.
+- New York played 11 games last year (68.8% of opportunities) in which the teams combined to score more than 41.5 points.

-- These teams averaged a combined 35.4 points per game a season ago, 5.6 less points than the over/under of 41 set for this matchup.
+- These two teams averaged a combined 35.4 points per game a season ago, 6.1 fewer points than the total of 41.5 set for this game.

-- Opponents of these two teams averaged a combined 56.5 points per game last season, 15.5 more than the point total in this matchup.
+- Opponents of these teams averaged a combined 56.5 points per game last season, 15.0 more than the point total in this game.

-- The average point total in Broncos games last year was 4.5 more points than the over/under of 41 in this matchup.
+- The average total the Broncos had set in matchups last year was 4.0 more points than this outing's point total.

 Broncos stats and trends